Kunal-Rawal-Cognizant/git-learnings/README.md

                 - no history will be maintained.

 Undo a commit - Undoing the commit but the file changes will still be seen in intellij.

+CherryPick commits - CherryPick commits are the process of picking up the commits from one branch
+                    and applying it to another branch.

+Real world scenario
+    -   taking clone of project.
+    -   create our own feature branch ex - "Feature/myfeaturename".
+    -   then pushing the code into feature branch and adding it to main.
+    -   also, if two are working into same file just, ask one guy to commit.
+    -   take that code and add your code in it.